btkrausen/hashicorp/terraform/Hands-On Labs/Section 06 - Interact with Terraform Modules/02 - Terraform_Modules_Sources.md

 ### Step 1.2 - Update our `server_subnet_1` module to use the new `web_server` source

-Let's now update our `server_subnet_1` module to use the new web_server source configuaration by updating the `source` arguement.
+Let's now update our `server_subnet_1` module to use the new web_server source configuration by updating the `source` argument.

 ```hcl
 module "server_subnet_1" {